 Photo Credit: John Clare

 Tiger salamanders often become obese, so it is important to limit foods such as waxworms to occasional treats.

 Despite their tame nature, tiger salamanders are notoriously difficult to breed in captivity.
 All reports of breeding have been carried out with aquatic (gilled) adults, hormone injections, or by keeping the salamanders in outdoor conditions for much of the year.
 Consequently, all tiger salamanders kept in captivity are of wild origin.
 This presents a limited set of acquisition options for the budding tiger salamander enthusiast.
 If you have a state fishing license and it is legal to collect and possess tigers in your state, one option is to look for eggs or larvae (tadpoles) in ponds in the springtime.
 In many states you can acquire tiger salamander larvae through the bait fishing trade.
 They are frequently called “water dogs,” though not all of the water dogs sold are actually tiger salamanders, so this is not the most reliable source.

 Many reptile and amphibian vendors have tigers available in late summer and early fall, and these are usually newly metamorphosed juveniles.
 The advantage of acquiring a metamorph is that you can generally tell what race/subspecies of tiger you’re acquiring.
 Buying larvae from the bait store is something of a potluck, but most bait tigers are blotched or barred tigers.

-Care and Housing for the Tiger Salamander
+Tiger Salamander Care and Housing